-The last few weeks have been unprecedented for all of us as we experience the COVID-19 global health crisis.
+The last year has been unprecedented for all of us as we experience the COVID-19 global health crisis.
 In these circumstances, with all communities impacted, Portland Parks & Recreation must focus on the highest needs of the people we serve.

 If you would like to support this effort, please pledge below.

 Questions about the program?